reputage/didery.js/docs/help/keyRotationEvent.rst

 Parameters
 ==========
 keyRotationEvent has three required parameters.
-The first is a 64 byte Uint8Array of the old current private key, the second is a 64 byte Uint8Array of the new current private key (your pre-rotated key), and the third is the DID string associated with the given keys.
+The first is a 64 byte Uint8Array of the current private key, the second is a 64 byte Uint8Array of the pre-rotated key, and the third is the DID string associated with the given keys.
 This function also has one optional parameter which is an object containing various options.
-The possible options are as follows:
+The possible options are as
+follows:

 +------------------+---------------------------------------------------------------------------------------------------+
 |      Option      |                                            Description                                            |